 Aria Finger delivered the first keynote, a rousing talk about how young people are changing the world.
 Gen Z is far more tolerant about social issues than generations past, and they are proving everyone who calls them lazy dead wrong.
 Aria is pioneering insanely creative ways to bring out the best in Gen Z in 131 countries and rallying 6 million teens and young adults to embrace volunteerism.

 Carly Leahy spoke next.
-She charmed the room with stories about how she became inspired and empowered to found a company that solves a problem affecting 1 in 2 human beings: fertility.
+She charmed the room with stories about how she became inspired and empowered to found a company that solves a problem affecting one in six couples: fertility.
 This is a shockingly misunderstood topic by women (and men) and, despite their prevalence, fertility issues are widely stigmatized.
 Her company, Modern Fertility, is making it possible for women of all backgrounds and means to get a grasp on their fertility so they can make smarter, safer, and more informed choices about family planning.

 Yasmeen Hassan, who leads EqualityNow and spoke at the UN General Assembly, closed out the program with a mesmerizing talk about the social injustices facing girls and women around the world.
 Yasmeen epitomizes the Creativist ethos as she is masterfully creative, totally fearless, and expert at building and leading diverse organizations.
 Yasmeen is changing the world one law at a time.
 She is also a mom, willing to dole out advice about how to get kids to do the dishes once in a while.